onc-healthit/inferno-community/README.md

 Deployment on a remote server can be done by using a modified form of the Docker containers provided (see above) or by direct installation on the remote host.

 Please see the file [deployment-configuration.md](https://github.com/siteadmin/inferno/blob/master/deployment-configuration.md) for details.

+## Supported Browsers

+Inferno has been tested on the latest versions of Chrome, Firefox, Safari, and Edge.
+Internet Explorer is not supported at this time.

 ## Unit Tests